phkim14/288clouds-hugo/2020-07-20-vracloud-nsxt-existing-one-arm-load-balancer.md

 {{<image src="step18.png" linked="true">}}
 19. Click "TEST".
 20. Click "DEPLOY" to create a new deployment.
-21. Give it a deployment name, choose "Current Draft", the cick "DEPLOY".
+21. Give it a deployment name, choose "Current Draft", the click "DEPLOY".

 ### Verify Deployment
 22. Go to "Deployments" tab in Cloud Assembly and check that the deployment is completed successfully.